 So hopefully that gives a little context into how well I’ve been able to rank my outdoors site in Google.

 (And let’s be 100% clear here: Michelle’s site is a LOT more successful than my outdoors site.
 It’s not even remotely close).

 Oh, one other thing: I have less than 200 total posts on the entire site, so it hasn’t taken thousands of blog posts to rank for those 78,000 keywords.

-Why Spying On Your Competition Is The Best Way To Do Keyword Research
+The Best Way To Do Keyword Research

 Now let’s do a little thought experiment.
 Say you were opening up a diner in town and it was time to come up with your menu.

 You know those diners that have like 35 pages of menu options?
 And probably 80% of the menu is never even ordered?

 You’re just starting out and you don’t need a 35-page menu, you just want to offer the items that customers really like.

 You just want to offer the best-performing items.